microsoft/vcpkg/docs/index.md

 ### Quick Start

 Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
-This tool and ecosystem are constantly evolving; your involvement are vital to its success!
+This tool and ecosystem are constantly evolving; your involvement is vital to its success!

 ### Examples